cloudfright/blog/cloudfright-blog/content/posts/hello-hugo-pt3.md

 ```

-And for the custom CSS, we’ll create a file called ```cookie-banner.css``` in and put in /assets/css/extended path from our site root.
+And for the custom CSS, we’ll create a file called ```cookie-banner.css``` in the /assets/css/extended path from our site root.

 ```
 .(site root)